-The Reading test is designed to take no more than 35 to 45 minutes.
-The test administration time does not include time for convening students, taking attendance, distributing, and collecting test materials, explaining test directions, or completing practice items.
+The Reading test (including directions and practice items) is designed to take approximately 35 minutes.
+Students in all grades view the Reading prompts on the desktop, laptop, or tablet.
+Note that the approximate test administration time does not include convening students, taking attendance, or explaining test directions.